The promise of a better life, but at what price?

-In the framework of the Storytellers project in cooperation with SéPerú and the Comunidad Nativa de Shipetiari, located in the Manu Reserve, we present Voices on the Road; a new documentary that focuses on indigenous rights and the future of the Amazon.
+In cooperation with SéPerú and the Comunidad Nativa de Shipetiari, located in the Manu Reserve, we present Voices on the Road; a new documentary that focuses on indigenous rights and the future of the Amazon.
 We at Xapiri have created a blog entry to share this interesting documentary and interview the co-director and co-producer Bethan John.

 During this time, we kept hearing rumours that the only road into Manu was going to be extended, causing a devastating level of deforestation and opening up new areas to the outside world.
 In 2016, the then Regional Government started building the road illegally - without an environmental impact assessment or approval from the National Government.